larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 channel [OPTIONS] [0|1|A|B] [CHANNEL]

-  Get or set the memory channel for the selected band
+  Get or set the memory channel for the selected band.

 Options:
   --help  Show this message and exit.